TufayelLUS/LinkedIn-Scraper/LinkedIn Scraper GUI/README.md

 # Screenshot
 <img src="https://raw.githubusercontent.com/TufayelLUS/LinkedIn-Scraper/refs/heads/master/LinkedIn%20Scraper%20GUI/UI.png" />

+# Features
+* Supports storing cookie information in a file so you don't have to save it multiple times.
+* Customizable Request delay system.
+* Leads saved in the same folder as the software executable.
+* Download and use, no installation required.

 # Prerequisites
-1. Python 3.x only (Download from <a href="https://python.org/downloads">here</a>) and <b>make sure to tick on "Add to PATH" during installation in Windows machines</b>
-2. Installation of below module using command line
-<pre>pip3 install -r requirements.txt</pre>
-3. An account on LinkedIn is a must!
+1. An account on LinkedIn is a must!
 You can create temporary profiles if you want.
 * For more detailed instructions, please check the main readme file <a href="https://github.com/TufayelLUS/LinkedIn-Scraper/blob/master/README.md">here</a>.

 # Disclaimer